Your Co-pilot Runs the Loop

 Now someone reads the failing transcripts.
 Diagnoses the pattern.
 Edits the prompt or the flow.
 Redeploys.
 Re-runs the simulation.
 Compares Scorecards.
 Decides whether it actually got better or just got different.

 That loop is an afternoon per cycle.
 Days per iteration.
-And it's your most expensive engineers doing it, because they're the only ones who can hold the whole loop in their heads.
+And it's your most critical team member doing it, because they're the only ones who can hold the whole loop in their heads.

 This is the part nobody puts on the architecture diagram: the bottleneck in agent quality isn't detection.
 It's the remediation loop.